How much does it cost?

 When does the season run?

 Our main practice schedule starts at the beginning of August.
 There is also a "spring camp" that is a May/June session of practice for registered players.
-League games start about the middle of August and the run through October.
-There is about 10 regular season games and 2 playoff games.
+Preseason and League games start near the end of August and the run through October.
+There are 2 playoff games guaranteed.

 Do I need to Volunteer?